-Six Easy Steps to Accurately Measure Your Reach
+Six Easy Steps To Accurately Measure Your Reach

 We make measuring reach very easy for you.
 Just follow below mentioned six easy steps and get an accurate measure of your reach.

-Step 2 – Warm Up and Stretching
+Step 1 – Warm Up And Stretching

 Warm up with light cardiovascular exercises for 2-3 minutes and stretch your muscles.
-This will help to increase flexibility of your body.
-You can opt for a brisk walk, light jogging, cycling, skipping or try some jumping jacks for a few minutes.
+This will help to increase the flexibility of your body.
+You can opt for a brisk walk, light jogging, cycling, skipping, or try some jumping jacks for a few minutes.
 This will increase your heart rate a bit.

 But keep in mind there is no need for any vigorous exercise.
 Do some arm stretching.
 Lift one arm at a time and stretch it across your body, repeat it till you feel a comfortable stretch.
 When your arm crosses over your body, hold your arm parallel to the floor for a few counts.

 Repeat the same for another arm as well.
-This exercise will help to release any tension in your shoulder joints and provide good stretch to your arms and shoulders.
+This exercise will help to release any tension in your shoulder joints and provide a good stretch to your arms and shoulders.
 This will help you to maximize your reach.

 Stand up straight and ensure that your feet are flat on the ground.
 Position your heels against the wall in a way that your back lightly touches the wall.
 Ensure that your shoulders are resting comfortably (nor pulled back or hunching forward).
 Stand still and make yourself comfortable.

-Step 5 – Measuring
+Step 5 – Recording

 Now, you can measure the distance between two points marked on the wall using a measuring tape.
 Make sure that the measuring tape should not be tilted or twisted, it should form a straight line.
 The measurement you get by following this method is your “Reach”.